scallyw4g/poof/README.md

 Features may change or be removed without warning.
 Features documented in the examples folder are sorted in (roughly) descending order from most-stable to least-stable.
-If you to take it for a test-drive and have feedback I'm happy to hear it :)
+If you to take it for a test-drive and have feedback, I'm happy to hear it :)